 Regional Coordinators or designated subject matter expert(s), for regions without a coordinator, must attend three (3) Preparedness Regional Coordinator Meetings.
-One meeting is planned to take place in Salina and two (2) will take pace virtually.
 The KDHE Preparedness Program will have further meetings with the coordinators as needed.
 If the regional coordinator cannot attend, he/she will work with KDHE to send a designee.
 (1st, 3rd, and 4th quarter).